-In accordance with the Plan of Legal Specialization and the Rules and Regulations of the Louisiana Board of Legal Specialization, each Board Certified Family Law Specialist must satisfy the following criteria in order to maintain their family law specialization certification:
+In accordance with the Plan of Legal Specialization and the Rules and Regulations of the Louisiana Board of Legal Specialization, each Board certified Tax Law Specialist must satisfy the following criteria to maintain their tax law specialization certification:

 - 1. Be an active member in good standing of the Louisiana State Bar Association. - 2.
-Certify under oath, on a form provided by the Louisiana Board of Legal Specialization, that he or she engages in the actual practice of law on a full time basis as defined in Section I herein. - 3.
-Certify under oath, on a form provided by the Louisiana Board of Legal Specialization, that he or she has devoted a minimum of 35% of a full time work schedule in the practice of law annually in the field of family law. - 4.
-During each calendar year of certification, must attend a minimum of 15 hours of approved family law specialization continuing legal education programs which comply with Section III below and the Supreme Court of Louisiana Rules for Continuing Legal Education.
-Up to eight (8) hours of approved family law specialization CLE earned in excess of the 15 hour minimum required per year will be permitted to carry forward to the subsequent year, but may not be carried forward from the application year. - 5.
-Maintain professional liability insurance coverage in the minimum amount of \$500,000 per claim and \$500,000 in the aggregate, unless waived for good cause by the Louisiana Board of Legal Specialization.
+Certify under oath, on a form provided by the Louisiana Board of Legal Specialization, that he or she engages in the actual practice of law on a full time basis. - 3.
+Certify under oath, on a form provided by the Louisiana Board of Legal Specialization, that he or she has devoted a minimum of 35% of a full time work schedule in the practice of law annually in the field of tax law.

+- 4. During each calendar year of certification, must attend a minimum of 18 hours of approved tax law specialization continuing legal education programs which comply with Section III below and the Supreme Court of Louisiana Rules for Continuing Legal Education.
+Up to eight (8) hours of approved tax law specialization CLE earned in excess of the 18 hour minimum required per year will be permitted to carry forward to the subsequent year, but may not be carried forward from the application year. - 5.
+Maintain professional liability insurance coverage in the minimum amount of \$1,000,000 unless waived for good cause by the Louisiana Board of Legal Specialization.
 The professional liability insurance policy must be offered by a company reasonably acceptable to the Board.
-Proof of said insurance shall be provided annually with payment of annual dues and upon request. - 6.
-Pay all fees required by the Rules and Regulations of the Louisiana Board of Legal Specialization. - C. Recertification - 1.
-Recertification as a Board Certified Family Law Specialist shall be required every five (5) years from the date of certification or recertification, as the case may be. - 2.
-Each Board Certified Family Law Specialist shall present an application every five (5) years, on a form furnished by the Louisiana Board of Legal Specialization, certifying that he or she has met all of the requirements listed in Section II B above.
+Proof of insurance shall be provided annually with payment of annual dues and upon request. - 6.
+Pay all fees required by the Rules and Regulations of the Louisiana Board of Legal Specialization. - 7.
+If a Board Certified Tax Law Specialist is a government employee or in-house counsel, he or she may request an exemption from Section II, B5 above, upon submission and approval of a certification to the Louisiana Board of Legal Specialization, on a form furnished by the Louisiana Board of Legal Specialization, indicating that 100% of his or her practice is as a full time government employee or in-house counsel; that he or she does not have any private clients and that he or she does not engage in the public practice of law. - C. Recertification - 1.
+Recertification as a Board Certified Tax Law Specialist shall be required every five (5) years from the date of certification or recertification, as the case may be. - 2.
+Each Board Certified Tax Law Specialist shall present an application every five (5) years, on a form furnished by the Louisiana Board of Legal Specialization, certifying that he or she has met all the requirements of Section II B above.

-SECTION III.
-STANDARDS FOR CONTINUING LEGAL EDUCATION (CLE) PROGRAMS
+Section III.
+STANDARDS FOR CONTINUING LEGAL EDUCATION PROGRAMS